 - The weather / The temperature in the house (Environment Temperature)

 - Kidney Problems

 - Gaining Weight

-It is true that a cat's body temp will change as the outdoor temperature changes, but you have to take into consideration that a cat (most likely) spends (at least most of) its time inside the house.
-If you have a thermostat, then this is the defining factor for your cat's environment temperature.
+A cat’s body temp will indeed change as the outdoor temperature changes, but you have to take into consideration that a cat (most likely) spends (at least most of) its time inside the house.
+If you have a thermostat, then this is the defining factor for your cat’s environment temperature.
 You may open windows to air out the house, but that reduces the influence of the outdoor temp.

 Outdoor cats are exposed to fluctuating temperatures of the natural environment, whereas indoor cats live in an environment with controlled temperature (the thermostat makes a difference).
 Moreover, the temp inside a house is close to constant, while the temp outside presents more acute fluctuations.
 This means that outdoor Ragdolls will suffer much more notable changes in body temperature, and, therefore, in coat color, than indoor cats will.

 Indoor Cats Change Color More in the Hot Season than in the Cold Season